Skip to content

 Introduction

 OpenZeppelin Defender is a web-based application that allows developers to perform and automate smart contract operations in a secure way.
-Defender offers different components:
+Defender V2 offers the following components:

-• Sentinel — to monitor your smart contract's events, functions, and transactions, and receive notifications via email
+• Monitor — to monitor your smart contract's events, functions, and transactions, and receive notifications via email

-OpenZeppelin Defender can now be used on Moonbeam, Moonriver, and the Moonbase Alpha TestNet.
-This guide will show you how to get started with Defender and demo the Admin component to pause a smart contract on Moonbase Alpha.
+OpenZeppelin Defender can be used on Moonbeam, Moonriver, and the Moonbase Alpha TestNet.
+This guide will show you how to get started with Defender and demonstrate using OpenZeppelin Actions and Access Control to pause a smart contract on Moonbase Alpha.
 This guide can be adapted for Moonbeam and Moonriver.

 Getting Started with Defender